An Exploratory Study of V-Model in Building ML-Enabled Software: A Systems Engineering Perspective: V-Model Concept for Building ML-enabled Systems

 \\

-This construct captures the Verification \& Validation (V\&V) between requirements, architectural design, and user scenarios, at both design synthesis stage (left leg of Vee) and system validation stage (right leg of Vee).
-Verification is \textit{"assuring that the system is built right"}.
-Validation is \textit{"assuring that the right system is built"}.
-V\&V is a function to ensure that the design, requirements, and user scenarios are consistent with each other.
-On the right leg side, V\&V makes sure that testing is executed at the system, subsystem, and component level, which is reported as unclear responsibility and rarely done by literature and practitioners.
-Most practitioners mentioned that in the data-driven organizations, validation refers to the validation of the impact of the ML-based projects on moving the key metrics.
-This is typically done via online evaluations such as A/B testing to make data-driven decisions.
-Practitioners agreed that testing and online evaluation as V\&V are critical (proposition CP6).
-Besides testing and online evaluation, some practitioners reported inconsistency between artifacts or understanding of design synthesis and actual implementation (P1,P2), which is also addressed via V\&V.
+SE5 captures the Verification \& Validation (V\&V) between requirements, architectural design, and user scenarios, at both the design synthesis stage (left leg of Vee) and system validation stage (right leg of Vee).
+Verification is \textit{"assuring that the system is built right"}~\cite{fanson2010lessons}.
+Validation is \textit{"assuring that the right system is built"}~\cite{fanson2010lessons}.
+On the left leg side, V\&V is a function to ensure that the design, requirements, and user scenarios are consistent with each other.
+On the right leg side, V\&V makes sure that testing is executed at the system, subsystem, and component level, which is reported as an unclear responsibility.
+Most practitioners mentioned that in data-driven organizations, system validation refers to the validation of the impact of ML-based projects on moving the key metrics.
+This is typically done via online evaluations such as A/B testing to make data-driven decisions~\cite{wu2023comparison}.
+Practitioners agreed that testing and online evaluation as V\&V are critical (proposition PR6).
+Besides testing and online evaluation, some practitioners reported inconsistency between artifacts or understanding of design synthesis and actual implementation (P1,P2), which can be also addressed via V\&V.